andrenrwn/urban-octo-telegram/README.md

 ## Description
 This website is a UTA Bootcamp assignment for Week 1.

-1. This website refactors all <div> elements into semantic HTML5 elements.
+1. This website refactors all &lt;div&gt; elements into semantic HTML5 elements.
-   Semantic HTML5 elements are tags with more concise meanings (ie. <article>, <nav>, <section>, etc)
+   Semantic HTML5 elements are tags with more concise meanings (ie. &lt;article&gt;, &lt;nav&gt;, &lt;section&gt;, etc)

 2. This website is refactored to follow a logical structure